Aliff Aziz: Career

 In 2009, Aliff Aziz was enlisted to the compulsory National Service where he was an instructor at the Singapore Civil Defence Force (Formerly known as BRTC/Basic Rescue Training Centre) in Jalan Bahar.
 In a Sungguh interview in 2010, Aliff was posted to admin to allow him to focus more on his singing career.

-During that same year, Aliff released his second album "It's Aliff's Time" with its hits single "Cinta" and "Kalau Cinta" featuring Malaysian songstress Joanna.
+During that same year, Aliff released his second album "It's Aliff's Time" with its hits single "Cinta" and "Kalau Cinta" featuring Malaysian singer Joanna.
 "Kalau Cinta" topped the radio charts for a few months making it another record breaking song.

 Aliff Aziz was member of Singapore Civil Defence Force Music Performing Arts Club (MPAC), where he performed as a vocalist for many SCDF occasions such as SCDF Promotion Ceremony, SCDF Community Day etc.

 In 2011, Aliff ended his service with the nation and moved over to Kuala Lumpur, Malaysia to pursue his career as a recording artist, singer, model and actor.

 In early 2012, Aliff Aziz released his third album "Aliff Aziz" where his single "Jangan Ganggu Pacarku" received 1 million views on its music video within 24 hours of release.
 Aliff other songs such as Cinta Ya Cinta and Setiap Detik was used as OST for dramas too.

 Aliff also started a career in acting, his first drama, a comedy cum musical based drama "Antara Kita" which was directed by Kas Roshan about teenagers working in a graphic design company.
 The 13 episode drama also stars Zaibo, Fara Fauzana, Bell Ngasri and Anne Ngasri.

 In December 2021, Aliff joined Malaysia's singing competition, Gegar Vaganza in which he ended up winning it and crowned champion.
 He also received RM 100,000 as a reward for coming in the first place.

 Personal life

-In 2016, after dating almost two years and being engaged for nine months, Aliff and Malaysian singer and actress Bella Astillah took their marriage vows and held a wedding reception for about 1,000 guests at the Top Glove in Shah Alam, Selangor.
-They have a son.
+In 2016, after dating for almost two years and being engaged for nine months, Aliff and Malaysian singer-actress Bella Astillah took their marriage vows and held a wedding reception for about 1,000 guests at the Top Glove convention centre in Shah Alam, Selangor.
+They have a son born in 2017, and a daughter born in 2020.

-Aliff Aziz and Bella were officially divorced in 2019 but reconciled in April 2020.
+Aliff Aziz and Bella were officially divorced in 2019 but reconciled in 2020.
+In March 2024, Bella filed a petition to divorce Aliff, with the proceedings in progress As of as of 8 April 2024.